NicolaasRuberg/BERT_Sustainable/README.md

 # BERT_Sustainable
-## Codes and data used on the Master Thesis in 03/12/2021
+### Codes and data used on the development of my Master Thesis in 03/12/2021
+#### The Dataset was downloaded from the GRI Database and are Annual Report in English from Brazilian companies